You are at: Home » Buy Bitcoin (BTC) » Canada

 Shakepay

-The company also offers neat features such as turning your spare change into Bitcoins by rounding up purchases to the nearest dollar.
+The company also offers neat features through its Shakepay Card, such as the Shakepay Round Up, where users can turn their spare change into Bitcoin by rounding up purchases to the nearest dollar.

 Newton

-Newton is a “no-fee” cryptocurrency exchange based in Toronto.
-It allows users to use Interac e-Transfers, wire transfers, or connect their bank accounts to deposit and withdraw funds, and claims to have the best crypto prices in Canada.
+Newton is a Canadian-based “no-fee” cryptocurrency exchange.
+It allows users to use Interac e-Transfer, wire transfers, or crypto to make deposits and withdrawals.
 The platform is beginner-friendly, streamlining the buying and selling process by offering market orders only.

-Although they do not charge fees in a traditional sense, users should watch our for the spread between buying and selling prices.
-Withdrawal fees were also previously free, however due to surging network fees Newton now only partially subsidizes them for up to $5.
+Although they do not charge fees in a traditional sense, users should watch out for the spread between buying and selling prices.
+Withdrawal fees are also free, and Newton will cover up to the first $5 in gas fees when you withdraw with crypto.

-The platform has support for users on iOS, Android and web.
-Newton also offers third-party custody for secure asset storage and is a registered money service business with FINTRAC in Canada and FinCEN in the US.
+The platform has support for users on iOS and Android.
+Newton is a registered money service business with FINTRAC in Canada.

-While there are some great Canadian Bitcoin exchanges Canada, there are also plenty of international exchanges which cater to Canadian citizens:
+While there are some great Canadian Bitcoin exchanges in Canada, there are also plenty of international exchanges that cater to Canadian citizens:

 Coinbase